trhacknon/trhacknon.github.io/_posts/2020-6-9-Dynamic-Invoke.md

 ## Integrating DInvoke into Tools

 You can use DInvoke by downloading SharpSploit today.
-Ryan Cobb has an [https://cobbr.io/SharpGen.html](excellent blog post) that covers how to integrate existing .NET Assemblies such as SharpSploit into your red team tools.
+Ryan Cobb has an [excellent blog post](https://cobbr.io/SharpGen.html) that covers how to integrate existing .NET Assemblies such as SharpSploit into your red team tools.
 Alternatively, if you don't want to embed SharpSploit into your tool, you can copy and paste the files composing DInvoke into your project and reference them.
-An example would be [https://github.com/med0x2e/NoAmci](NoAmci) by med0x2e.
+An example would be [NoAmci](https://github.com/med0x2e/NoAmci) by med0x2e.

 ## Detection